All Episodes

 I have a deep, deep connection with you.

-You all, you all were gonna get excited and support Trump no matter what I said.
+You all were going to get excited and support Trump no matter what I said.

 It's not a chicken or egg question here.